Elon Musk considers funding Nigel Farage's populist party, a move that could shake up UK politics

 Taken this week at Trump’s Mar-a-Lago estate in Florida, the image suggested that Musk, a key player in the incoming U.S. administration, could soon turn his disruptive attention to the U.K.

-Farage, Trump’s highest-profile British champion, confirmed talks are underway about Musk making a hefty donation to Farage’s party Reform U.K. The Times of London reported it could be as much as 100 million pounds ($127 million), which would be far and away the largest political donation in U.K. history.
+Farage, Trump’s highest-profile British champion, confirmed talks are underway about Musk making a hefty donation to Farage’s party Reform U.K. The Times of London reported it could be as much as $100 million, which would be far and away the largest political donation in U.K. history.
 The reports have sparked calls for Britain’s rules on political donations to be tightened — quickly.

 “We did discuss money,” Farage told broadcaster GB News after the meeting with Musk.
 “That’s a negotiation we will go back and have again.
 He is not against giving us money.
 He hasn’t fully decided whether he will.”

-Note: A previous version of this story incorrectly gave the reported amount of the donation as 100 million pounds.
-It is $100 million.